canonn-science/CAPIv2-Strapi/README.md

 After strapi has started you can visit `http://localhost:1337` if you are on the machine, else you can change `localhost` to your servers IP.

 Currently there is no public frontend, we will however replace this in the future before public release.
 To create your user go to `http://localhost:1337/admin`

+## Running CAPIv2-Dev as a service

+To run strapi as a service, a change was made in the package.json, and you have installed Pm2 in a previous step.
+You will need to navigate to the directory the API is cloned into and run the following:

+`
+pm2 start npm -- start
+`

 # Seed files for testing